We are a team of neuroscientists who want to change the way our tools are developed and shared

 Labrigger covers all aspects of open-source hardware and software for neuroscience.

 A worldwide community

-Open Ephys hardware can be found in over 140 institutions in 30 counties.
+Open Ephys hardware can be found in over 140 institutions in 30 countries.
 If you're curious about our tools, there may be a place to learn about them right down the hall!

 Australia: Florey Institute of Neuroscience and Mental Health, Monash University

 Belgium: NERF, IMEC, KU Leuven, Université Libre de Bruxelles

 Brazil: University of São Paulo, Federal University of Rio Grande do Norte (Natal), Conselho Nacional de Desenvolvimento Científico e Tecnológico, Universidade Federal do ABC, Universidade Federal de Minas Gerais, Universidade Federal de Sao Joao del Rey

 Canada: McGill University, University of Waterloo, University of Lethbridge, University of Montreal, University of Ottawa, CHU Sainte-Justine, Dalhousie University, University of Toronto, Western University

 China: Huazhong University of Science and Technology, Tsinghua University, Shanghai Institutes for Biological Sciences, Sanjiang University

 France: CRICM, University Paris 6, INSERM, CNRS